LayersOfAbstraction/Pitcher/docs/AWS_SQL_Server_Container_Hosting_Strategy.md

 >
 > 3. Build Docker Image: Build a Docker image of your application.
 >
-> 4. Push to Registry: Push this Docker image to a Docker registry.
-This could be Docker Hub, AWS ECR, or any other Docker-compatible registry.
+> 4. Push to Registry: AWS ECR, or any other Docker-compatible registry.

+Here's the rest upon further prompting

+> 5. Deploy on ECS: Use Amazon Elastic Container Service (ECS) to deploy your application from the Docker image stored in ECR in your environment.

+So I realized I could have 2 images.
+One for development and one for production.

+The only need to then worry about now is knowing how to have updated database schema changes pulled from ECS and how to manage it.
+Apparently
+[this link](https://stackoverflow.com/questions/65304031/what-is-the-easiest-way-to-download-a-file-out-of-an-ecs-container-to-local-mach)shows how we can do this in the AWS CLI.